Nghtly22/a1111-sd-webui-locon/README.md

 # a1111-sd-webui-locon

+Hello, if anyone found this, I don't have any idea of wtf i am doing, i just reverting the last locon script to the previous version, since the latest update (21/05) broke all LORAs I had.
+I beg forgiveness from the author and the guy that update it, since I honestly have no idea of what a fork even is.

+But it works.
+Somehow.

 An extension for loading lycoris model in sd-webui. (include locon and loha)

 # THIS EXTENSION IS NOT FOR ADDITIONAL NETWORK